-A Handmade Bow Company Brings Some Extra Sparkle to Indiana and Beyond
+A Midwest Handmade Bow Company Brings Extra Sparkle to Customers Who Helped It Through the Pandemic

 We here at GOBankingRates want to help get our nation’s small businesses back on their feet after the COVID-19 pandemic.
 To do that, we’re highlighting readers’ favorite small businesses around the country, and shining a spotlight on what makes them special to their customers and their towns.